evanworks/goguardian/README.md

 <b>Explanation</b><br/>
 Behind the fast-paced instructions is simply a loophole in a forgotten aspect of Microsoft login.
 When you attempt to sign into GitHub you have full access to the entire web, all you have to do is find a link to take you to a web browser.

+<b>Self-protection</b><br/>
+This isn't nefarious (trust me) just proof of concept.
+Anyone can use this if they like but I'm not going to so bye